- 65,000 volumes; includes:

 - Audio books (CDs, Playaways)

-- Digitial materials are available through Hoopla digital and Digital Book eLending (see below)
+- Digital materials are available through Hoopla digital and Digital Book eLending (see below)

 - Compact discs (mostly music)